allgebrist/algodyn/README.md

 ### How to cite this package

-Allan Zea, Antonio Rueda-Toicen, and Hector Zenil (2019).
+Allan Zea and Antonio Rueda-Toicen (2019).
 Algodyn: Algorithmic Information Dynamics with the R Language.
 DOI: 10.5281/zenodo.2629312.

 ### Maintainers:
 #### Allan A. Zea (allan.zea [at] ciens.ucv.ve)